creativewave/use-definition/README.md

 **Note**: `delay`, `duration` and `timing` can also be defined per animation when calling [`animateTo`](#animateTo).

-When using a minimum and/or a maximum delay or duration, each point will be animated using a value between the given or the default value for the correspond option.
-The points with the same position will receive the same value.
+When using a minimum and/or a maximum delay or duration, each point will be animated using a random value for the corresponding option.
+Points which have the same position will receive the same value.

 When using `delay` and/or `duration`, random values will not be used for the corresponding option.